 - the fourth conviction is within 10 years of the three separate violations.1

 Note that the three prior DUI convictions that can trigger a fourth time DUI offense can actually be convictions for:

 - driving a motor vehicle under the influence of alcohol or drugs, per Vehicle Code 23152,

 - wet reckless, per Vehicle Code 23103.5, or

 - DUI causing injury, per Vehicle Code 23153.2

 2. Can an accused raise a legal defense?

-People accused of a fourth-time DUI can challenge the accusation with a legal defense/disclaimer.
+People charged under 23550 VC can challenge the accusation with a legal defense/disclaimer.
 Three common defenses include accused people showing that they: